STEP 1: TRUCKSPOTTING

 STEP 5: COMPLETION

 Only prototypes and test bags are sewn at the F-actory.
-We entrust the sewing of your FREITAG bag to experienced partners in Switzerland, Czech Republic, Bulgaria, France, Portugal and Tunisia, who understand how to carefully stitch together tarps that are thicker than leather.
+We entrust the sewing of your FREITAG bag to experienced partners in Portugal, Czech Republic, Bulgaria, Tunisia and Switzerland who understand how to carefully stitch together tarps that are thicker than leather.
 As soon as the bags are back at Nœrd, we show off our Swiss side and go over the bags with a fine-toothed comb to ensure that everything is in order and then select the products that will end up in a crate together according to the secret FREITAG color scheme.
 Unique products, which will be sold in the Online Shop, are then put on a pedestal and photographed from all sides.